UPRI-earthquake/sender-backend/README.md

 #### Setting Up
 1. Clone this repository.
+2. Create .env from .env.example.
-2. Run `npm install` or `yarn install` to install dependencies.
+3. Run `npm install` or `yarn install` to install dependencies.
-3. Run `npm run dev` to enable at *port 5001*, the following end-points:
+4. Run `npm run dev` to enable at *port 5001*, the following end-points:
 * */mac*            - endpoint for getting device mac address.
 This will be available on *port 5001*.
 * */accountsInfo*   -
 * */deviceInfo*     -